 Let cream cheese set at room temperature till soft enough to whip.
 Place it in a bowl and add the herbs or spices of choice.
 Mix thoroughly with a fork and then with a wire whip till completely blended.
 Spread on crackers.
 Breton vegetable flavored crackers are great for this spread.

-Finger Sandwiches ~
+Canapes and Finger Sandwiches

 Finger sandwiches are small sandwiches that are easy to pick up with just one hand.

 Peel and slice a cucumber.
 Spread butter (or margarine) on two pieces of party rye.
 Place a cucumber slice on one piece of bread and top with the other piece of bread.

 2 large cans white albacore tuna, drained